w3f/Grants-Program/applications/MeProtocol.md

 **Making blockchain-based rewards work in practice however requires solving two general problems:**

 1. **Accessibility** – Simply creating a reward token that can be exchanged doesn’t mean that it will be exchanged.

-a.
-Where do you go to redeem the rewards?
+-  Where do you go to redeem the rewards?
-b.
-How do you exchange them?
+-  How do you exchange them?
-c.
-Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
+-  Most consumers will not bother to search for loyalty redemption options, then go find a DEX, then a peer and then calculate what they need to swap to get the rewards they need.
  **Solution** – We are building a dedicated **‘reverse’ marketplace** for blockchain-based loyalty rewards.
 Simplified redemption, for everyone, from every brand, with the exchange complexity hidden in the background.

 2. **Liquidity** – Just because a brand wants to release reward tokens, doesn’t mean they can be easily exchanged in a marketplace.